Alsulaimani/Analyze-NYSE-Data/README.md

 2. In ypour Excel sheet you must have the following:

   * Data file

   * Summary statistics

   * P&L Statement Dashboard which must have a drop-down list to pull historical fundamentals data

   * Forecast scenarios

-Kindly note that I had a problem with my excel while creating the drop-down list, so the drop-down list in the attached file is not acceptable by Udacity.
+Kindly note that I had a problem with my excel while creating the drop-down list, so the drop-down list in the attached file is **NOT** acceptable by Udacity.